 Make a difference!
 Volunteer with SNAP!
 Our swimmers need partners and volunteers make that happen.
 Swimming with our special swimmers may just be the highlight of your week and change you forever, really!
 The relationships that are built between our volunteers and swimmers will last a lifetime.
 You’ll see the beauty each week and help you see the world through new lenses.
 We hope that you will take your new insights and bring them into your day to day life to help make our world a more inclusive and welcoming place for all people.
 On the practical side, the skills you learn at SNAP can help you in fields such as of healthcare, teaching, and communication.

-You must be a good swimmer, have a playful side, and enjoy being with children.
+You must be at least 15 years old, be a good swimmer, have a playful side, and enjoy being with children.
 SNAP helpers are expected to participate on a weekly basis for a minimum of 1 semester / quarter.
-Each swimmer has 1-2 volunteer helpers implementing his/her program.
 Helpers work directly with our swimmers, holding them, facilitating activities, helping our swimmers learn the next piece of the puzzle, and of course playing with them!
 It takes a bit to learn your swimmer and what to do, so consistency in participation is very important.
 Plus, your swimmer looks forward to seeing you each week!

 We have leadership opportunities available as well.
-SNAP head instructors lead our classes, ensure the safety of our swimmers and staff, instruct or volunteers, and help create the magic that happens every week.
-SNAP Berkeley would like to thank all the UC Berkeley students, staff and community for contributing their time and energy to SNAP.
+SNAP head instructors lead our classes, ensure the safety of our swimmers and staff, instruct or volunteers, and help create the magic that happens every week!

 SNAP Palo Alto has partnered with Kids With Dreams at Stanford University and we are beyond grateful for their continued support.